 About the same time, I got Internet access and FINALLY had regular access to real-time upper air data.
 I made these temperatures and dew points part of the data input, though keeping the option to use the algorithms I'd spent so much time developing.
 In fact, you can input these initial conditions and then the older algorithms work with them to produce forecast values of upper air temperatures, which are in turn used in calculating new surface conditions, which then effect small changes in the upper air conditions, etc., in a finely tuned balance.

 I actually 'marketed' this DOS based version on a small scale (several hundred downloads of the shareware version and about 15 full registrations).
 While I got less feedback than I would have liked, that that I did get was quite positive.
-A few of these users have been very helpful in providing feedback that has helped the program grow I was especially flattered that a couple of them were professional forecasters who found WXSIM to be very useful, especially for short-term temperature forecasting.
+A few of these users were very helpful in providing feedback that helped the program grow I was especially flattered that a couple of them were professional forecasters who found WXSIM to be very useful, especially for short-term temperature forecasting.

 In 2006, I finally produced what many users had long been requesting - a hands-off, automatic way to run the program.
 This has proven very useful to many people, especially owners of home weather stations who upload data and forecast to their web pages.
-I use this mode myself fopr most forecasts now, but still believe manual interaction with the program produces the best results.
+I use this mode myself for most forecasts now, but still believe manual interaction with the program produces the best results.
 I think there will always be a role for each of these approaches.

 The above is only a brief overview of what the program is and how it has come to be.
 I've collected and analyzed a great deal of data over the years and have run the program thousands of times, developing scores or hundreds of routines for dealing with new problems as they came up.
 The many constants in the program have been adjusted and re-adjusted frequently in light of new information.
 I'd be glad to answer questions if anyone would like to know more.